-- Inform all individuals with access to secure materials of security protocols, prohibited activities, testing irregularities, security breaches, and requirement to sign the Test Administration and Certification of Training Form and Non-Disclosure Agreement. - Establish and document the chain-of-custody of test materials (described in Section 2.1). - Ensure that test materials are accounted for at all times before, during, and after test administration. - Chain-of-Custody Form templates are available at https://support.mdassessments.com. - Designate a central locked location with limited access for secure storage of test materials. - Document that Technology Coordinators, Test Administrators, Accommodators, and Proctors have received necessary materials and training for a successful, secure administration of the MCAP assessments. - Establish who is responsible for securely destroying or recycling specified test materials after the administration of each assessment.
+- Inform all individuals with access to secure materials of security protocols, prohibited activities, testing irregularities, security breaches, and requirement to sign the Test Administration and Certification of Training Form and Non-Disclosure Agreement. - Establish and document the chain-of-custody of test materials (described in Section 2.1). - Ensure that test materials are accounted for at all times before, during, and after test administration. - Chain-of-Custody Form templates are available at https://support.mdassessments.com. - Designate a central locked location with limited access for secure storage of test materials. - Document that Technology Coordinators, Test Administrators, and Proctors have received necessary materials and training for a successful, secure administration of the MCAP assessments. - Establish who is responsible for securely destroying or recycling specified test materials after the administration of the ELA/L and Mathematics, MISA, and Social Studies 8 assessments.